JamieBort/Learning-Directory/API/README.md

 ### Directories

+* Dashboards/ - Directory for the various api dashboards I'll encounter.

 * [GraphQL/](https://github.com/JamieBort/LearningDirectory/tree/master/API/GraphQL) - [about this directory].

 * [Postman/](https://github.com/JamieBort/LearningDirectory/tree/master/API/Postman) - The purpose of this directory is for learning to use Postman.
 Postman is an REST API endpoint testing tool. **There are other testing tools.**